 Candidates preparing for the NEET exam should know the exam pattern which helps them to prepare better for the examination.
-NEET examination is a pen-paper-based test with a time duration of 3 hours.
-A total of 180 questions are asked in the exam from the Science subjects such as Physics, Chemistry, and Biology (Botany & Zoology).
+NEET examination is a pen-paper based test with a time duration of 3 hours 20 minutes.
+A total of 200 questions are asked in the exam from the Science subjects such as Physics, Chemistry, and Biology (Botany & Zoology).
 Each question asked in the exam carries 4 marks and 1 mark is deducted for every incorrect answer.
-The NEET question paper is designed in a total of 11 different languages.
+The NEET question paper is designed in a total of 13 different languages.
 The detailed NEET exam pattern is discussed below.

 Set Targets - Set a target and aim to achieve those targets on a daily basis.
 Ensure to study for a minimum of 10-12 hours a day.
 Most Importantly, set a realistic goal so that you don't lose your confidence before the exam.

-Try to solve more and more MCQs - Assure to solve a minimum of 150-200 questions each day.
+Try to Solve More and More MCQs - Assure to solve a minimum of 150-200 questions each day.
 Solve NEET previous year question papers.
-Refer to the reference books which include NEET exam 20 years past question papers.
+Refer to the reference books which include the NEET exam 20 years past question papers.

-Attempt mock tests frequently to analyze their performance, identify their strong and weak areas, work more on weaker areas to strengthening the important concepts
+Attempt mock tests frequently to analyze their performance, identify their strong and weak areas, and work more on weaker areas to strengthen the important concepts

 Ensure to prepare short and precise notebooks.
-It is important to prepare notes representing highlights, important labeling, mnemonic concepts to make the learning easier and interesting.
+It is important to prepare notes representing highlights, important labelling, and mnemonic concepts to make the learning easier and more interesting.